 Environmental Review

+The development review process, which considers zoning compliance and design, may include environmental review depending on the type of development proposed.
 During a project’s initial review, City staff will determine if specific reports and studies are necessary.
 Depending on the nature of the project, these can include:

 • Traffic studies